SC judgement strong vindication of truth, no force can silence voice of people: Cong on court stay on Rahul's conviction | Politics

 ''We welcome the Hon'ble Supreme Court's verdict staying Sh. @RahulGandhi ji's conviction.
 Justice has prevailed.
 No force can silence the voice of the people,'' Venugopal said on Twitter.

 In a tweet in Hindi, the Congress said, ''It is a victory of love over hate.
-Satyamev Jayate -- Jai Hind Congress general secretary Randeep Surjewala also hailed the ruling, saying justice has prevailed.
+Satyamev Jayate -- Jai Hind.''
+Party general secretary Randeep Surjewala said justice has prevailed.

 ''The roar of truth will be heard again the halls of democracy!'' he said.